-- 1 Benefits and functions of triptophan, essential amino acid
+- 1 Benefits and functions of tryptophan, essential amino acid

-Benefits and functions of triptophan, essential amino acid
+Benefits and functions of tryptophan, essential amino acid

 Tryptophan is an essential amino acid known for its calming and sedative effect for the nervous system.